 Heading into French Harbour, Pristine Bay is another popular neighborhood.
 The island’s only golf course is located in this gated community, along with high-end, modern condos and villas.

-Heading out of French Harbour, Pineapple Villas and Parrot Tree are two more gated communities offering many amenities for residents.
+Heading out of French Harbour, Pineapple Villas, Coral View Village, and Parrot Tree are three more gated communities offering many amenities for residents.

 Where you live in Roatan is up to your preferences and lifestyle.
 I am always happy to discuss our beautiful island more in-depth and to go through each neighborhood with you so you can make the best decision for your life.